Abraham of Bulgaria: Life

 He was born in Volga Bulgaria, amongst the Muslim Volga Bulgars in what is now Tatarstan, Russia.
 He grew to become an Islamic merchant, and was good and kindly towards the destitute.
 He later converted to Christianity.
-Muslims persistently persuaded him to renounce Christ, but Abraham was unshakable in his faith and was truncated by the sword (quartered) for his conversion by his compatriots on 1 April c.
+Muslims persistently tried to persuade him to renounce Christ, but Abraham was unshakable in his faith and was truncated by the sword (quartered) for his conversion by his compatriots on 1 April c.
 1229 at the Volga bank.
-Afterwards they also decapitated him.
-The saint was buried by Russian merchants in the Christian cemetery in Bolghar (the capital of Volga Bulgaria).
-Grand prince of Vladimir Georgy Vsevolodovich ordered the transfer of the body of Abraham to Vladimir.
+Afterwards, they also decapitated him.
+The saint was buried by Russian merchants in the Christian cemetery in Bolghar, the capital of Volga Bulgaria.
+Georgy Vsevolodovich, the grand prince of Vladimir, ordered the transfer of the body of Abraham to Vladimir.

 Soon, according to the chronicle testimony, the city of Bulgar (Bolgar) was burnt as a punishment "for the blood of the martyr of Christ".
 On the spot of execution of Abraham of Bulgaria a healing spring appeared.
 A local legend says that the first person to be healed by this source was a Muslim man.

 His relics are venerated at Vladimir on the Klyazma.
-Laurentian Chronicle contains the registry about this event that took place on 9 March 1230.
+The Laurentian Chronicle contains the registry about this event that took place on 9 March 1230.